 Corinne: We talked earlier about ways disability could positively influence magic use encouraging creative/unusual uses, perhaps capitalizing on specific strengths.
 I was thinking I’d like to see the opposite: a realistic, thoughtful depiction of how certain disabilities could hamper a superpower.
-Like, Natasha’s observation earlier about blind character with superspeed—in the right hands, that could actually be interesting.
-Or an autistic character who requires eye contact for their telepathic powers to work.
+In the right hands, that could actually be interesting.
+Like an autistic character who requires eye contact for their telepathic powers to work.

 Natasha: That would be so fascinating.